Assistant Professor of Anthropology

 At the time of application, you will be required to include information for a minimum of three references, including name, title, email address, phone number and how you know the reference.

 Once you have provided the required reference information and submitted your application, the reference providers will receive an email which is generated automatically from the application system.
 The email will provide them a link within which to upload a confidential reference letter on your behalf.
+Please encourage your reference providers to submit their letters by October 2, 2020.

 You will not be able to view the reference letters but will be able to see how many have been submitted on your behalf.